Abdulsaibi/data-analyst-abdul/README.md

 The job is successful and the outputs are created in 'sab-rtl-trf-abd' S3 Bucket.
 <img width="1434" alt="Screenshot 2025-03-27 at 4 38 43 PM" src="https://github.com/user-attachments/assets/ad7f9400-fbb0-481b-a960-32a947d70704" />

-User Output:
+User Output: The user output is stored in the CSV format which is user-friendly.

 <img width="1426" alt="Screenshot 2025-03-27 at 4 40 10 PM" src="https://github.com/user-attachments/assets/84040466-c4eb-4c2a-9f9d-0772642774b3" />

 System Output: Two outputs were created based on Gender, Male & Female.
+Output was generated in PARQUET file format with snappy compression, which is System friendly.

 <img width="1427" alt="Screenshot 2025-03-27 at 4 41 09 PM" src="https://github.com/user-attachments/assets/7648cecb-fe49-42a9-8f93-866bf9ca2bcb" />

 # Trend Analysis